fbpx

 Rosetta won the 2010 Kathleen Grattan Poetry Award, 2010 Metonymy Poetry Award, 2011 South Pacific Writer’s Lab Internship.

-Rosetta was recently the first New Zealand writer in residence at the St Petersburg Art Residency in Russia.
+Rosetta was the first New Zealand writer in residence at the St Petersburg Art Residency in Russia.
 Her second novel ‘The Unreliable People’, set in Kazakhstan and Russia, was released by Penguin Random House, May 2019.
 Rosetta was the University of Waikato writer in residence in 2019.
 Her latest novel Crazy Love was released by Penguin Random House, August 2021.

 These are Some of Our Student Successes...